SysKitTeam/docs-point/releases/point-2023-1-release-note.md

   * **Admins can create** and edit access request policies.
 * **Users can request to join a specific Workspace.**
   * **Workspace Owners, Managers, and Admins** can approve requests when users ask to join a workspace or a new workspace request is created; emails are sent to notify when these actions occur.
   * **My Workspaces and All Workspaces** screens are shown in the Microsoft Teams app if they are set as Public and depending on the assigned Access Request policy.
-* **SysKit Point can now be purchased directly through the [subscription portal](https://www.syskit.com/products/point/pricing/)** once the free trial period has expired.
-  * When the SysKit Point free trial is activated **, the admin will receive an email**.
-  * **Subscriptions portal can be accessed through SysKit Point** by going to Settings > Point license > Manage Subscriptions.

 ## Improvements & Bug Fixes